DFKI-NLP/faq-rewrites-llms/README.md

 ```

 ## 📘&nbsp; License
-The data is released under the under terms of the [CC-BY-SA-4.0](LICENCE.txt).
+The data is released under the terms of the [CC-BY-SA-4.0](LICENCE.txt).